 -

-Grand Slam titles: 5 – 4 French Open, 1 US Open
+Grand Slam titles: 6 – (4x French Open, US Open, Wimbledon)

 Coco Gauff to Reach the Final – 13/1 Each-Way with Unibet

-It’s crazy to think that Coco Gauff is still only 21 years old.
-She could be up there with the all-time greats, which is a bold call, but to have already wrapped a major win at the 2023 US Open for singles and the 2024 French Open in the doubles, she’s highlighted just how good she is.
-The risk is that her 2025 has got off to a slow start, but she’s already had one appearance in the final (2022) and has reached at least the quarterfinals each visit since 2021, highlighting that clay suits her style.
+It’s crazy to think that Coco Gauff is still only 22 years old.
+She could be up there with the all-time greats, which is a bold call, but to have already wrapped a major win at the 2023 US Open and 2025 French Open for singles, plus the 2024 French Open in the doubles, she’s highlighted just how good she is.
+The risk is that her 2026 has got off to a slow start, though she has reached a couple of recent finals at the Miami Open and, most recently, the Italian Open.
 13/1 looks a good price for an each-way bet.

 -